Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 On the way to Valladolid, make a stop at the must-visit archaeological site of Chichen Itza, with its main pyramid elected as one of the New Seven Wonders of the World.

-After visiting Chichen Itza, discover one of the cenotes around Chichen Itza for a refreshing break.
+After visiting Chichen Itza, discover one of the cenotes nearby for a refreshing break.

-On your second day, visit the downtown area of Valladolid, its central square, the convent, and the colorful streets before hitting the road again.
+On your second day, visit the downtown area of Valladolid with its central square, convent, and colorful streets before hitting the road again.

-Stop by one of the magnificent underground cenotes around the small village of Yalcoba: Xcanahaltun, Palomitas, or Choj-Ha.
+Stop by one of the magnificent underground cenotes around the small village of Yalcoba.
+I recommend Xcanahaltun, Palomitas, or Choj-Ha.

 In the evening, leave your car at the port of Chiquila and take the ferry to the island of Holbox.

-Enjoy a cocktail on the beach at sunset before heading to Punta Coco to experience the unique bioluminescence.
+Enjoy a cocktail on the beach at sunset before heading to Punta Coco to experience the incredible bioluminescence.

-The next day, explore the island by going to Punta Mosquito, a white sandbank in the middle of Holbox’s turquoise waters in a paradisiacal setting.
+The next day, explore the island by going to Punta Mosquito, a white sandbank in the middle of Holbox’s turquoise waters in a stunningly beautiful setting.

-Finally, take the ferry back to Chiquila and drive to Cancun with your car.
+Finally, take the ferry back to Chiquila and drive back to Cancun.

 The Yucatan Peninsula is flat and surrounded by forests, so the roads are straight with good visibility.